logo for pulau-pangkor.com

 Just north of Pantai Remis is located the little town of Panchor.
 It is a very Chinese little fishermen village.
 Many of the houses here are build in the sea water although there are no beaches here.
 Most people have a boat and almost all live one way or another on the fishing industry.
 This means, they are either fishermen or work i.e. own a fish farm.

 If you are lucky one of the fishermen is willing to take you on his boat to go out on the Straits of Malacca.
-It is a well known day out for families from Singapore and good fun.
+I went there once... read here what happened that day.

 Back to the top